-Over the past two and a half years, Chair Grijalva and Representative McEachin collaborated with communities impacted by environmental racism and oppression to craft comprehensive environmental justice legislation.
-The result is their landmark environmental justice bill, the Environmental Justice for All Act, which incorporates extensive community feedback, including 350 written comments from members of the public and leaders in the environmental justice movement.
-The Senate companion of the Environmental Justice for All Act was led by now-Vice President Kamala Harris during the 116th Congress and is now being led by Senator Tammy Duckworth during the 117th Congress.
+Beginning in 2018, Ranking Member Grijalva (D-Ariz.) and the late-Representative A. Donald McEachin (D-Va.) collaborated with communities impacted by environmental racism and oppression to craft comprehensive environmental justice legislation.
+The result was the Environmental Justice For All Act, which incorporated extensive community feedback, including 350 written comments from members of the public and leaders in the environmental justice movement.
+The Senate companion of the Environmental Justice For All Act, first led by now-Vice President Kamala Harris, is now being led by Senator Tammy Duckworth (D-III.) and Senator Cory Booker (D-N.J.).
+The landmark legislation was introduced in the 118th Congress as the A. Donald McEachin Environmental Justice For All Act, to honor the congressman's lifelong commitment to environmental justice.